 4.2 Cutting a rabbet with a handheld router

 Generally, a router always gives clean and smooth interior cuts.
-In a case like this, a router is very excellent to make a rabbet.
+In a case like this, a router is excellent for making a rabbet.
 You will not find any scratches or marks when you use a router.

 One of the handheld router perks is that you can make a rabbet joint along a curve.
-In essence, it is flexible to use and can cut rabbits of varying width by changing the pilot bearing.
-Various widths of the rabbit bits are on sale up to about 1/2”.
+It is flexible to use and can cut rabbits of varying widths by changing the pilot bearing.
+Various widths of the rabbit bits are on sale up to about 1/2″.
 Furthermore, for rabbet joints, a special bit called a rabbeting bit is needed.

 4.3 Cutting a rabbet with a router table

 Besides making rabbits with a rabbeting bit and router, a router table with a straight bit is a viable option.
 With the help of a feather board or push stick, you can hold down the workpiece for the cut.
 In contrast to the handheld router, the router table has some significant advantages.